Age 1 to 2 Visits

 Dental visits are essential for an infant's oral health.
 Even at a young age, children can get cavities, which happens more often with kids who sleep with a bottle.
 We also can't underestimate the importance of baby teeth, which prepare a place for permanent ones.

-During your child's first visit, Dr. Victoria or Dr. Rodriguez will examine their teeth, soft tissues of the mouth, and the condition of the jaw.
+During your child's first visit, our team will examine their teeth, soft tissues of the mouth, and the condition of the jaw.
 She will also give you tips and techniques on proper oral hygiene at home, such as

 ||Proper brushing techniques